Analytic approach to variance optimization under an $\ell_1$ constraint: Results for the variance optimized under an constraint

 Let us turn to the distribution of weights now.
-As the argument of the $\Phi$'s in \eqref{eq:condensate} go to infinity for $r\to 0$, the $\Phi$'s themselves go to $1$, so $n_0$ is seen to vanish in this limit.
+As the argument of the $\Phi$'s in \eqref{eq:condensate} go to infinity for $r\to 0$, the $\Phi$'s themselves go to $1$, so $n_0$ vanishes in this limit.

 From \eqref{eq:w1} and \eqref{eq:w2} we see that for $r\to 0$ both set of weights $w_1^{(i)}$ and $w_2^{(i)}$ tend to

 \be w_{1,2}^{(i)}\to \frac{1}{\sigma_i^2}\frac{1}{\frac{1}{N}\sum_j 1/\sigma_j^2} \,\, , \ee which is the same as the optimal weights found in \eqref{eq:optimalWeights}.